alexjungaalto/FederatedLearning/README.md

 ## Abstract

-Many machine learning (ML) application domains, such as numerical weather prediction, generate decentralized collections of local datasets.
-A naive application of basic ML methods [[1]](#1) would require collecting these local datasets at a central point.
-However, this approach might be unfavourable for several reasons, including inefficient use of computational infrastructure or the need for more privacy.

-Federated learning (FL) aims to train ML models in a decentralized and collaborative fashion.
-FL methods require only the exchange of model parameter updates instead of raw data.
-These methods are appealing computationally and from a privacy protection perspective.
-Indeed, FL methods leverage distributed computational resources and minimize the leakage of private information irrelevant to the learning task.

-This course teaches you how to apply concepts from linear algebra (arrays of numbers) and calculus (smooth curves) to analyze and design federated learning (FL) systems.
-You will learn to formulate "real-world" applications, ranging from high-precision weather forecasting to personalized health care, as optimization problems and solve them using distributed optimization algorithms.
-We offer the courses in a basic variant (5 credits) that you extend to an extended variant (10 credits) by completing a student project.
-This student project allows you to pilot (get feedback for) ideas for your thesis or current research.
+Federated learning (FL) enables decentralized training of machine learning models, eliminating the need to collect local datasets at a central location.
+This course teaches the application of linear algebra and calculus to analyze and design FL systems, addressing real-world applications such as weather prediction and healthcare.
+You will learn to formulate FL applications as optimization probems and solve them with distributed algorithms.
+Students have the option to extend the course to 10 credits by completing a student project.
+This student project might be used to pilot ideas (e.g., for your doctoral research) and get peer feedback on them.

  To get a more concrete idea of what to expect, have a look at the  <a href="material/FL_LectureNotes.pdf"> draft for the lecture notes. </a>

 ## References